 If your child is applying for college this year, you've likely started thinking about college visits.
 Walking through campuses filled with picturesque ivy-covered stone buildings is a rite of passage for high school seniors, and it's an important way to help your child figure out if they can see themselves attending the schools they're considering.

 But campus visits can also be expensive.
-Depending on the location, a college visit can range from $20 for a tank of gas to hundreds of dollars for an airplane ticket.
+Depending on the location, a college visit can range from the cost of a tank of gas to hundreds of dollars for an airplane ticket.
 With many schools now promoting multiple visits, including overnight stays, it's critical that you know how much you're able to spend and create a budget.
 Here are a few tips that will help.